turingschool/curriculum/source/projects/store_engine.markdown

 Audience members will then be invited to try out your store for six minutes and take notes.

-When all three projects have been presented, all members of the audience will then submit a ranking of the three projects and the overall champion will be selected.
+When all four projects have been presented, all members of the audience will then submit a ranking of the four projects and the overall champion will be selected.

 #### Surprise Showcase